titantf/Docs/README.md

 Delivering a diverse range of original, custom and continuously evolving Team Fortress 2 experiences — since 2015.

-We are a constantly evolving network of custom [Team Fortress 2](https://teamfortress.com) servers available worldwide.
+We are a constantly evolving network of custom [Team Fortress 2](https://teamfortress.com) community servers available worldwide.
 440K unique players from over 200 countries have played!

+Team Fortress 2 is one of the most popular online action games of all time, a multiplayer first-person shooter game developed and published by Valve Corporation.

 > [!WARNING]
 > This documentation is work in progress.
 It is estimated to be completed when Titan 3 is fully released to the public.
 Read more about [Titan 3](/universe/titan3).